 - Writing for one magazine is always different from writing for another in terms of the way the words appear on the page.
 That’s just style and voice and editorial positioning.
 But writing for one section of one magazine is also different from writing for another section of the same magazine.
 That’s the difference between news and interview or short round-up and narrative feature.
 Those differences, unlike the seemingly intangible “voice” (which we do cover extensively in the Travel Magazine Database to help save you time figuring that out), come down to repeatable formats that are easy to learn and don’t need to be constructed from the ground up every time.

 So, whichever camp you fall into–whether unduly scared of breaking into longer articles, even if they seem to have a recognizable structure, OR unduly confident about something you haven’t attempted because it seems just like something you’ve already done, even though it’s rather different–today, we’ve got you covered.

 Join us for Article Nuts and Bolts: How to Put Together a Basket of Kittens Feature.
-In this webinar, we dive into a type of round-up feature in which you take a deep dive on a handful of interestingly-related topics.
+In this webinar, we dive into a type of round-up feature in which you take a deep dive into a handful of interestingly-related topics.

 – Where does this basket of kittens concept come from anyway?

 – How do you create the perfect basket?